Iranian Revolution: Cinema Rex fire (19 August)

 On 19 August, in the southwestern city of Abadan, four arsonists barred the door of the Cinema Rex movie theatre and set it on fire.
 In what would be the largest terrorist attack in history prior to the September 11 attacks in the US in 2001, 422 people inside the theatre were burned to death.
 Khomeini immediately blamed the Shah and SAVAK for setting the fire, and, due to the pervasive revolutionary atmosphere, the public also blamed the Shah for starting the fire, despite the government's insistence that they were uninvolved.
 Tens of thousands of people took to the streets shouting "Burn the Shah!" and "The Shah is the guilty one!"

 After the revolution, many claimed that Islamist militants had started the fire.
-After the Islamic Republic government executed a police officer for the act, a man claiming to be the lone surviving arsonist claimed he was responsible for starting the fire.
+After the Islamic republic government executed a police officer for the act, a man claiming to be the lone surviving arsonist claimed he was responsible for starting the fire.
 After forcing the resignation of the presiding judges in an attempt to hamper the investigation, the new government finally executed Hossein Talakhzadeh for "setting the fire on the Shah's orders," despite his insistence that he did it on his own accord as an ultimate sacrifice for the revolutionary cause.

 Declaration of martial law and the Jaleh Square Massacre (8 September)

 The 4th of September marked Eid al-Fitr, the holiday celebrating the end of the month of Ramadan.
 A permit for an open-air prayer was granted, in which 200,000–500,000 people attended.
-Instead, the clergy directed the crowd on a large march through the center of Tehran, whilst the Shah reportedly watched the march from his helicopter, unnerved, and confused.
+Instead, the clergy directed the crowd on a large march through the center of Tehran, while the Shah reportedly watched the march from his helicopter, unnerved, and confused.
 A few days later, even larger protests took place, and, for the first time, protesters called for Khomeini's return and the establishment of an Islamic republic.

 At midnight on 8 September, the Shah declared martial law in Tehran and 11 other major cities throughout the country.
 All street demonstrations were banned, and a night-time curfew was established.
 Tehran's martial law commander was General Gholam-Ali Oveissi, who was known for his severity against opponents.
 However, the Shah made clear that once martial law was lifted, he intended to continue with the liberalization.
 He retained Sharif-Emami's civilian government, hoping that protesters would avoid taking the streets.

 However, 5,000 protesters took to the streets, either in defiance or because they had missed hearing the declaration, and faced off with soldiers at Jaleh Square.
-After the firing of warning shots failed to disperse the crowd, troops fired directly into the mob, killing 64, while General Oveissi claimed that 30 soldiers were killed by armed snipers in surrounding buildings.
+After warning shots failed to disperse the crowd, troops fired directly into the crowd, killing 64, while General Oveissi claimed that 30 soldiers were killed by snipers in surrounding buildings.
 Additional clashes throughout the day, which would be called Black Friday by the opposition, brought the opposition death toll to 89.